Monitor Swing Shift Maternity Group Home

 - Six months in the general security field, and/or social services/human services, and/or customer service experience.

-- Six months of proven college coursework, can substitute for the experience requirement.
+Six months of proven college coursework, or completion of Careers for a Cause (C4C) or other homeless training course with a certificate can substitute for the experience requirement.

 - Basic Microsoft operating system skills: Outlook, Office, Word, Excel.